maximecb/uvm/doc/planning.md

 When it comes to adding new APIs and extensions to UVM, we want to do it slowly and carefully.
 It's important that UVM remains relatively small and maintainable.
 We don't want to add dozens of dependencies that could break.
-We don't want to make UVM hard to build.
-We also don't want to add half-baked APIs that people will rely on, and will turn out to be a liability because of poor design choices.
+We don't want to make UVM hard to compile and set up.
+We also don't want to add half-baked APIs that people will come rely on, and will turn out to be a liability because of poor design choices.